-disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice law enforcement functions and, as a result, the ability of the Department to protect Australia's borders.
-I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its law enforcement functions is not compromised or prejudiced in any way.
+• The Department's ability to regulate transport security - disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice transport security measures and, as a result, the ability of the Department to protect Australia's national security.
+I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its transport security functions is not compromised or prejudiced in any way.
 I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure.